5 from 25 votes

 Instructions

-• Set Instant Pot to saute mode and add a tablespoon of butter.
-Once butter melts, sear roast on each side for 2-3 minutes, until lightly browned.
+• Set the Instant Pot to Sauté and preheat for a few minutes.
+Add 1 tablespoon butter.
+Once melted, add the roast and sear for 2-3 minutes per side, until lightly browned.

 Notes